sobkowiak/experienced-integration-labs/code/06_homework-assignment/core/readme.md

     - Add the feature url and install the `customer` fearure.
 Ensure all bundles are up and running

           JBossFuse:karaf@root> features:addurl mvn:com.customer.app/customer-features/1.0-SNAPSHOT/xml/features

+      This command tells Fuse where in the Maven repo to find the feature file with te customer app.

+    - Next install the custommer app using following command

           JBossFuse:karaf@root> features:install customer-features

+      This will install all of the core bundles and their dependencies.
+To see all of the bundles that were installed and if they started properly you can run the command:

           JBossFuse:karaf@root> osgi:list
           START LEVEL 100 , List Threshold: 50
           ID     State         Blueprint      Spring    Level  Name